bearney74/WealthMan/README.md

 asset totals, income totals and asset contribution totals.

 ## How to run..
-install the modules in the requirements.txt file pip install -r requirements.txt
+Install the modules in the requirements.txt file:

+pip install -r requirements.txt

+Start the gui:
 python src/main.py

 ## Future Plans / Development